ivanrazu/ivanrazu.github.io/_pages/about.md

 I am interested in mathematical immunology, bioenergetics, modeling infectious diseases, optimal control, differential equations, epidemiology, and parameter estimation techniques.

 I enjoy watching and playing soccer, salsa dance and spending time with my wife.
 Also I was part of the Costa Rican National Bridge team in [2008-2009]((http://www.worldbridge.org/person/?qryid=27480)).
 We participated in a couple international competions including the first
-[World Mind Sports Games in 2008](https://en.wikipedia.org/wiki/2008_World_Mind_Sports_Games) in Beijing and the [First world youth congress] in Istanbul 2009(http://db.worldbridge.org/Repository/tourn/Istanbul.09/Istanbul.htm).
+[World Mind Sports Games in 2008](https://en.wikipedia.org/wiki/2008_World_Mind_Sports_Games) in Beijing and the [First world youth congress](http://db.worldbridge.org/Repository/tourn/Istanbul.09/Istanbul.htm) in Istanbul 2009.